chris-newman/tidy-ionic-starter/README.md

 This template is based on the [blank](https://github.com/driftyco/ionic-starter-blank) starter template for the [Ionic Framework](http://ionicframework.com/).
-It comes with an example Login component and a route configured for it (most of my apps have needed Login screens).
+This template comes with an example Login component and a route configured for it (most of my projects have needed Login screens).

 ## What it's for
 From the Ionic [documentation](http://ionicframework.com/docs/cli/start.html): A starter template is what becomes the www directory within the Cordova project.